quat1024/mods/README.md

 ## status

-~~contains no actual content mods lol~~ Contains the world's most complicated implementation of "rebind narrator" and crowmap.
+~~contains no actual content mods lol~~ ~~Contains the world's most complicated implementation of "rebind narrator" and crowmap.~~ Contains packages too, and I'm starting to push in

 Wishlist:

 * [Datagen system](https://notes.highlysuspect.agency/another-datagen.html)
-  * I have a sketch of this right now (using it in Packages)
+  * I have a sketch of the Gen system in quatlib right now, using it in Packages.
+Not actually using it for datagen yet.
 * Make moddernamelib less "special" throughout the ecosystem.
 E.g. i should be able to make a second quatlib for my mods on very old versions
 * Automated publishing